ananya-singh7/Food-O-Quiz-App/README.md

 # Food 'O' Quiz

-Don't know what to order for Dinner?
-Are you too confused due to the variety of options available online?
+Don't know what to eat for Dinner?
+Are you confused due to the variety of options available online?
 Then worry not, since we are here to make this choice easier for you!

 Our Food 'O' Quiz App lets you answer some simple questions and then suggests you something delicious to eat based on your choices!